 - He learned mathematics, trigonometry, and surveying.

-- He also had a talent in map-making and draftsmanship.
+- He also had a talent for map-making and draftsmanship.

-11. Where Did George Washington Live As A Child – George Washington As A Kid
+11. Where Did George Washington Live Like A Child – George Washington As A Kid

 - As a child, George Washington lived in Pope’s Creek, in Little Hunting Creek (later Mount Vernon), and mostly with his mother in Ferry Farm near Fredericksburg.